testalliance/zKillboard/README.md

 this is a work in progress, it lacks documentation and is currently not meant for use in production.

+All the crap code was written by me - Karbowiak

 ## LICENSE
 see LICENSE.md File